Sections of this FAQ page in order

 Email is Skyline's preferred way to contact families with important info throughout the year.
 Make sure you have NOT BLOCKED any of the following / they are not going to a spam folder: skylineoffice(at)pps.net, lgreenwood(at)pps.net or smalone(at)pps.net.
 If you need additional help, reach out to Lisa in the Skyline Office.
 The repeated contact from PPS regarding bus routes for the 2021-2022 year cause a lot of folks to block numbers or emails.
 It is imperative that you allow emails from Skyline to stay updated.

-I'd like to volunteer at the school.
+I'd like to volunteer.
 Where do I sign up?

-To participate in a PTA event at the school or volunteer in a classroom / lunch / recess / library, you'll need to sign up through the Raptor system (PPS-managed) every school year.
+Volunteering at school: To participate in a PTA event where students are present at the school or to volunteer in a classroom / lunch / recess / field trip / library, you'll need to sign up through the Raptor system (PPS-managed) every school year.
+You must register with PPS and have a cleared/confirmed background check to volunteer within our school or events during school hours.
 Parents, caregivers, grandparents and community members are all invited to volunteer!
-For the 2022-2023 school year, PPS is requiring volunteers to be fully vaccinated for Covid-19 (this is a PPS mandate, not Skyline) Register as a volunteer here.
+Register as a volunteer here.
+(2023-2024 school year: stay tuned for lunch / recess sign up from the office coming in the fall from the office)

 Can my student ride the bus home with a friend?

-If you can donate to the Skyline school-wide supply fund, please click here to do so with School Pay. $50 per child should easily cover expenses and help purchase items for those who are not able to donate.
+If you can donate to the Skyline school-wide supply fund, it is greatly appreciated.
+Donate here. $50 per child should easily cover expenses and help purchase items for those who are not able to donate.
 If you have questions about this program, contact the office please: skylineoffice(at)pps.net.

 Cornfest - welcome event for all families in September